Tredoux555/ssp/SETUP_GUIDE.md

-# SSP Setup Guide
+# PSP Setup Guide

 ## Step-by-Step Setup Instructions

-This guide will help you set up the SSP (Self Security Project) from scratch.
+This guide will help you set up the PSP (Personal Security Program) from scratch.

 ---